mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/General/SetupWPMultisiteNginx/index.md

 Setting up a Wordpress multisite is possible in MAMP PRO.
 Because Nginx does not use a .htaccess file, several additions to the location directive in Nginx will have to be made.

 Set your Nginx port to port 80.
 Make a new  host and set this host to Nginx.
 Manually install Wordpress or use the Extras feature in MAMP PRO.
-Enable "Multisite" in Wordpress by adding the following directly under WP_DEBUG to your wp-config file.
+Enable "Multisite" in Wordpress by adding the following directly under WP_DEBUG to your wp-config.php file.
+Your wp-config.php file is in your document root folder.

  {% highlight php %}
   define('WP_ALLOW_MULTISITE', true);